hemanth42/Arduino-Reddit/README.md

 This is a simple script written in Python to check for unread messages on your reddit account and indicate it on an LED on PIN 13 on an Arduino.

-The script uses the arudino serial via USB to communicate with the board.
+The script uses the arduino serial via USB to communicate with the board.

-This script was only tested on the Arduino Uno R3
+This script was only tested on the Arduino Uno R3.

 ## Installation